Solar lights placed next to each unmarked grave at former residential school site

-A vigil was planned for later in the evening and a moment of silence was scheduled for 7:51 p.m.

-After that, community members planned to wait for darkness when the lights, charged by the sun during the afternoon, twinkled on one-by-one.

-The First Nation announced Thursday that the unmarked graves at the former Marieval Indian Residential School were located using ground-penetrating radar, the same technology that detected what are believed to be the remains of 215 children at another former residential school in Kamloops, B.C.
+A smudging ceremony, drumming and speeches were also held in a solemn vigil at the site of the former Marieval Indian Residential School where the graves were detected using ground-penetrating radar, the same technology that detected what are believed to be the remains of 215 children at another former residential school in Kamloops, B.C.

-Jon Z. Lerat, a band councillor and chair of the Chief Red Bear Lodge, which is the First Nation’s child safety service, says there were some tears while the lights were planted in the ground on Saturday.
+Jon Z. Lerat, a band councillor and chair of the Chief Red Bear Lodge, which is the First Nation’s child safety service, says there were some tears while the lights were planted in the ground earlier in the day on Saturday.

 He says the announcement of the graves has triggered numerous elders, but he says there were also laughs and smiles as families and friends gathered.

-Note: Editor’s note: This article contains some disturbing details about residential schools in Canada and may be upsetting to some readers.
-For those in need of emotional support, the 24-hour Residential Schools Crisis Line is available at 1-866-925-4419.